mariaaallotar/cpp/cpp09/ex02/README.md

 Let us sort `8 11 13 15 9 2 1 4 5 3 12 6 10 14 7` using merge insertion as defined by Ford and Johnson
 in [this paper](https://seriouscomputerist.atariverse.com/media/pdf/book/Art%20of%20Computer%20Programming%20-%20Volume%203%20(Sorting%20&%20Searching).pdf).
 The algorithm is developed to makes the least amount of comparisons possible, which makes sense when it is more time-consuming to compare values (e.g. big strings or objects) than other computations, data movement and memory accessing.

-I assume you have already read the pages 184 and 185 in the original paper and that you found it difficult to understand.
-If you have not, please read them before continuing with this explanation.
+If you have not already read the pages 184 and 185 in the original paper, please read them before continuing with this explanation.

 Let's start by following the steps found in the original paper: